smnorris/bcdata/README.md

  - the WFS GetCapabilities response xml (listing all datasets available via the service) is cached as `capabilities.xml`
  - schemas of individual layers that have previously been requested are cached with the cache file name matching the object/table name

-The `capabilities.xml` is automatically refreshed if it is more than a day old.
+`capabilities.xml` is automatically refreshed if it is more than a day old.
 The layer definition files are refreshed if more than 30 days old.
-These cache files are stored by default in `~/bcdata`.
+These cache files are stored by default in `~/.bcdata`.
 Modify this location by  setting the the `$BCDATA_CACHE` environment variable:

 `export BCDATA_CACHE=/path/to/bcdata_cache`

+Force a cache refresh by deleting the files in the cache or the entire cache folder.

 ## Usage